wyolum/CaptureQueen/README.md

 Hit 'f' to flip the board view

 Power the clock and wait for LEDs to display.
--- hit the button on the side of the black pieces.
-This starts the white clock and triggers an image to be taken of the starting position.
+## hit the button on the side of the black pieces.
+This starts the white
+   clock and triggers an image to be taken of the starting position.
--- Make a move with the white pieces and hit the button on the white side of the board.
+## Make a move with the white pieces and hit the button on the white side
+   of the board.
    <IMG>
--- Continue making moves and hitting the clock button.
-The moves should be visible on the screen.
+## Continue making moves and hitting the clock button.
+The moves should
+   be visible on the screen.
    <IMG>
--- If an error occurs, hit the left arrow key to go back to the last correct position as shown on the "Previous Moves" window.
+## If an error occurs, hit the left arrow key to go back to the last correct
+   position as shown on the "Previous Moves" window.
 If you go too far, hit the right arrow to re-do moves.
 When you are satisifed with the position, hit the button on the clock of the side with the most recently completed move on the board.
 The game will resume with the previous time on the clock.
    <IMG>
--- When the game is over, hit the 'u' key to copy the PGN file and open a web browswer to lichess.org/import and paste (CTRL-V) the game into the text input window and click the import button for post-game analysis.
+## When the game is over, hit the 'u' key to copy the PGN file and open a
+   web browswer to lichess.org/import and paste (CTRL-V) the game into the text input window and click the import button for post-game analysis.
    <IMG>
--- hit the 'r' key to reset the board and start a new game.
+## hit the 'r' key to reset the board and start a new game.

-Usage:
--- Set the camera with a birds eye view of the board.
-A simple folding tripod was designed for this purpose.
+# Resources
 https://www.raspberrypi.com/products/raspberry-pi-4-model-b/
 https://www.raspberrypi.com/products/camera-module-v2/
 https://www.raspberrypi.com/products/raspberry-pi-touch-display/